Skip to Main Content

 When to shop for car insurance

-If you want to get the best possible car insurance rate, you may be wondering when to buy car insurance.
-The reality is that there is no set timeline for how often to shop car insurance policies.
+If you want to get the best possible car insurance rate, you may be wondering when to shop for auto insurance.
+The reality is that there is no best time to get car insurance; unlike automakers, car insurance companies don’t run annual sales or come out with seasonal offers.
 You can switch companies, in most cases, whenever you want.
 Some people opt to shop for car insurance at least once a year — usually at the time of their policy renewal — to ensure that they are getting the best rate for the coverage they need.

 Your rates are increasing

-Because rates are going up, this might be a great time to shop around for more affordable coverage.
+As such, this might be a great time to shop around for more affordable coverage.
 Just be sure to choose the same coverage limits that you currently have when comparing quotes (or as close as possible), so you get a true price comparison.
-If you choose lower limits than you have now, you’ll likely get a cheaper quote, but you won’t truly know which company is offering the lower price for the coverage you want.
+If you choose lower limits than you have now, you’ll likely get a cheaper quote, but you won’t truly know which company is offering the lowest price for the coverage you want.

 You're moving to a new area